Musical Mystery Bicycle Tour

 Where will we ride?
 Check out the map, which will be posted to this site the day before the ride.

 What if I'm late?
-You can try to catch the ride along the route if you would like to follow the map.
+You can try to catch the ride along the route using the map.

 What if I get a flat tire?
-A mechanic will be on hand to assist with unanticipated mechanical problems.
-Riders should ensure that bikes are in good working order before the day of the ride; the assistance will only be for minor emergencies, not major tune-ups.
-Click here for a list of local bicycle repair shops.
+Riders should ensure that bikes are in good working order before the day of the ride.
+There will be a mechanics from Urban Adventours and Eastern Mountain Sports along on the ride for minor emergencies.
+The route does pass near several local bicycle repair shops.

 What about the weather?
-Steady rain will force a postponement to the May 18 rain date.
+Heavy rain will cancel the ride.
+There is no rain date.
 If the weather looks doubtful, check cambridgebikes.org.
-An announcement will also be sent to the ride email list (sign up on this web site's home page).
+An announcement will also be sent to the ride email list.
+(Sign up on this web site's home page.)

 Are helmets required?
-Helmets are required by law for children 16 years old and younger.
-The City of Cambridge endorses helmet use for all.
+Helmets are required by law for children 16 years old and younger and recommended for everyone.

 What are the rules?